paambaati/codeclimate-action/README.md

 A GitHub action that sends your code coverage to [Code Climate](http://codeclimate.com/).

 # Usage
-This action requires that you set [`CC_TEST_REPORTER_ID`](https://docs.codeclimate.com/docs/configuring-test-coverage).
+This action requires that you set [`CC_TEST_REPORTER_ID`](https://docs.codeclimate.com/docs/configuring-test-coverage) environment variable.
 You can find it under Repo Settings in your Code Climate project.

 # Example